semoglou/composil/README.md

 - [`performance.ipynb`](results/performance.ipynb)
   Composite silhouette evaluation results on both synthetic and real-world datasets, including clustering quality and optimal k detection.

-These notebooks provide deeper insight into the method's behavior and demonstrate how to apply it in practical settings.
+These notebooks provide insight into the method's behavior and demonstrate how to apply it in practical settings.